gabrieldgf4/stereo-matching/README.md

 # stereo-matching
 Disparity Calculation Methods

 This project presents different methods for calculating disparity maps.
-It is related to the stereo field of view in which we can estimate depth information from a pair of images.
+It is related to the research field of stereo vision in which we can estimate depth information from a pair of images.

 Original paper URL: [https://ieeexplore.ieee.org/document/8278092](https://ieeexplore.ieee.org/document/8278092)